TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 - Please check our testcases folder for the further details: [testcases](testcases)

 ## FAQs
+Q: How do I request a clarification or get a question answered?
+A: Please email either shreyasthumathy@gmail.com or mwoo@eng.ucsd.edu for a response within 24 hours.
+The question and answer will also appear on this README.

 Q: What servers are used to run code?
 A: Server specs: TBD (The VM instance will be created after receiving all registrations)